dataexplorer/dataexplorer/README.md

 Data Explorer
 =======================

-Data Explorer is an interactive data visualization tool for casual data users.
+Data Explorer is an open-source interactive data-visualization tool.